LunarG/VulkanSamples/API-Samples/Tutorial/markdown/16-vulkan_1_1_changes.md

 creating a Vulkan 1.0 Instance.

-## Letting Vulkan Know What Version Your Using
+## Letting Vulkan Know What Version You Are Using

 When you've determine that you can create a Vulkan Instance for a particular version of the API, you should what that